The Battle of Polytopia: Development

-The Battle of Polytopia was created by Felix Ekenstam, a Swedish freelancer who developed Flash games.
+The Battle of Polytopia was created by Felix af Ekenstam, a Swedish freelancer who developed Flash games.
 He founded the game's developer indie game studio Midjiwan AB and was its sole employee at first.
 Ekenstam began drawing concept art in 2012, and worked on the title in his spare time until its release.
 Ekenstam intended for Polytopia to be a strategy game that featured the simplicity common with other mobile games, and without heavy focus on microtransactions.
 Midjiwan released several updates for the game after release; the company's CEO Christian Lövstedt said that the team tested various new ideas and concepts for gameplay, but mentioned that studio eliminated "90% of everything it tests".
 Ekenstam related that he regularly kept contact with players on social media to hint at new gameplay elements and ask for feedback.
 Polytopia was originally created through Adobe Flash, but was later developed through Unity.

 The game was originally released for iOS in February 2016 under the name Super Tribes.
 The first release of the game had only five tribes, and the 30-turn game mode.
 In June 2016, the game's name was changed to The Battle of Polytopia due to trademark issues.
 A port for Android was released on December 1, 2016.
 Online multiplayer that was cross-platform between iOS and Android was added on February 15, 2018.
 Versions for Windows and macOS were released through Steam on August 4, 2020.
 The Battle of Polytopia was added as a feature to Tesla cars on December 25, 2020, followed by a port for Nintendo Switch on October 13, 2022.

 Midjiwan added another five tribes to Polytopia by the end of 2016, bringing the game's total to ten.
 A downloadable content (DLC) tribe called the Aquarion tribe was launched in 2018.
 Unlike the other civilizations, the Aquarion is based around water and has special units such as a crab.
 Another DLC nation called the Elyrion was launched on May 24, 2018.
 The Elyrion has a unique technology that allows them to transform animals into soldiers.
 The tribe also controls a dragon "super unit" that can fly and shoot fire.
 A third DLC tribe called the Polaris was released on June 14, 2019, after being hinted at by Midjiwan back in 2017.
 The Polaris is a tundra-based civilization that can freeze the map using a special unit, and they can earn additional resources depending on how much of the world is frozen.
 The tribe has unique troops, including archers that freeze opponents and the "Gaami", powerful beings that specialize in ice magic.
 A fourth DLC tribe called the Cymanti was added on February 17, 2023.
 The nation features special insect-like units and poisonous fungi.